JeffWeinell/REEs/README.md

 <a name="ProbeSynthesis"></a>
 #### Probe Synthesis

+After choosing the target loci, probes were designed by Arbor Biosciences with the following specifications: 50% tiling, 120nt/probe; 20,020 probes in total.

+See **Target-loci_Coverage_graph_24-March2020.pdf** for a plot of the probes aligned to each locus; this graph was generated using the code in **graph_probes_and_target.R**

+Haven't done this yet: Used code in "graph_target_and_features.R" to plot each target locus with ncbi feature annotations; black = target locus; thick red = exons; thin red = introns; thick purple = non-protein RNA gene.

 <a name="Sampling"></a>
 #### Taxa Sampled

 <a name="LibraryPrep"></a>
 #### Sequence Capture Library Prep

+Conducted by Arbor Biosciences; eight samples/pool; ...

 <a name="DNASequencing"></a>
 #### DNA Sequencing

+Novogene Illumina HiSeqX; paired-end sequencing with 150bp insert size.

 <a name="PostSequencing"></a>
 #### Post-sequencing